 7/13, Thursday – no club meeting this month.

 7/18, Tuesday – Booth Western Art Museum Tour.
 Leaders: Jack Callahan and Ann Gray.
-This museum in Cartersville (501 North Museum Drive, Cartersville GA) has excellent exhibits of western art.
-We will not hike, except in the museum.
-See their website at http://boothmuseum.org.
-After the tour, we will eat at one of the local restaurants in Cartersville, possibly the Grand Old Mansion.
-The tour costs $10 per head/$8 per head for seniors.
-Lunch at the Grand Old Mansion runs around $15 per head.
-Meet at the Home Depot (546 Paul Huff Parkway, Cleveland TN) parking lot at 9:00 a.m.; drive time to Cartersville is approximately 1.5 hours.7/28, Friday – BMT Hike to Ocoee River.
+This museum in Cartersville (501 North Museum Drive, Cartersville GA) resides in a 120,000 square-foot building, and features Western art, Civil War art, and Presidential portraits and letters.
+There will also be a temporary exhibit entitled “Painting Red Rocks of the Four Corners in the American Southwest”.
+We will not hike during this excursion, except in the museum.
+Admission is $8.56 for seniors and $10.70 for adults and you can leave for lunch at the Grand Oaks Mansion nearby or elsewhere, and return to finish your visit.
+For more information, see the museum website at http://boothmuseum.org .
+The Grand Oaks Mansion was built in 1901 in the Greek Revival style; lunch includes a tour of the mansion, if you desire.
+The buffet lunch is served here two Tuesdays a month and includes three meats, vegetables, salads, and an array of desserts, tea or water for $15.00 (no credit cards; cash or check only).
+If you prefer to have lunch somewhere else, please indicate that to Ann Gray, and she will keep a list of those so they can ride together.
+We will depart from the parking lot of Food City on McGrady Drive (off APD 40 near Walmart south, 2310 McGrady Dr. SE, Cleveland TN) at 8:30 a.m.
+The drive time to Cartersville is approximately 1.5 hours.7/28, Friday – BMT Hike to Ocoee River.
 Leader: Claire Sullivan.
 Easy, 3.4 miles.
 This hike will traverse the Benton MacKaye Trail, Section 11e.
 It starts on FS RD 221 and continues to the Ocoee River and U.S. Highway 64.
 The hike is 98% downhill from Forest Service Rd 221 down the backside of the Tanasi Trail area to Thunder Rock Campground.
 It starts with a walk down an old roadbed and old growth forest.
 The trail crosses Forest Service Road 45 and goes along a ridgeline, then descends steeply down switchbacks to the Ocoee River and the beautiful Thunder Rock Campground.
 A restroom is available in the Thunder Rock parking lot.
 Meet at the Thunder Rock Campground parking lot at 9:30 a.m.
 A shuttle will be organized from the parking lot.
-Contact Clare Sullivan at firstname.lastname@example.org or 404-849-0872.
+Contact Clare Sullivan at email@example.com or 404-849-0872.

 8/12, Saturday – Perseid Meteor Shower.
 This is not a club event, but just an announcement of this amazing event in case any members want to get together privately and view it.
 See more at http://earthsky.org/astronomy-essentials/earthskys-meteor-shower-guide .